0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Before submitting a bug report or a bug fix, please [discuss it on the forums](https://os.mbed.com/forum/bugs-suggestions/) to avoid duplication of work, as we or others might be working on it already.

+The bug report requires a clear instructions how to reproduce it - describe everything in detail.
+Insufficient bug reports will be closed.

 All Mbed OS is on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.

 #### Guidelines for GitHub pull requests